fikarzlf/reportpp/README.md

 Dependencies
 ------------
-Actually the only choice made is to use the haru library (http://libharu.org) as a base for PDF generation.
+Actually the only choice made is to use the haru library (http://libharu.org) as a base for PDF generation. xsdcxx tool by codesynthesis (http://codesynthesis.com/projects/xsd) is used to generate XML config file parser.